camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/50-custom-extensions/20-camunda-attributes.html.md

     <th>Description</th>
     <td>
       The attribute specifies an external resource.
 The resource can be part of the deployment or exists in the classpath.
-To specify the type of resource a URL scheme like prefix
+To specify the type of resource, a URL scheme like prefix
       <code>deployment://</code> resp. <code>classpath://</code> can be supplied.
 If the scheme is
-      omitted it is assumed that the resource exists in the classpath.
+      omitted, it is assumed that the resource exists in the classpath.
     </td>
   </tr>
   <tr>